jiachenchen322/jiachenchen322.github.io/docs/_pages/teaching.md

 ---
-title: "Teaching"
+title: "More"
-permalink: /teaching/
+permalink: /more/
 layout: single
 author_profile: true
 ---

-Add your teaching content here.
+Add more content here.